AndreWohnsland/andrewohnsland.github.io/README.md

 - create initial admin user if not exists
 - give the possibility to change admin credentials
 - improve styling for cards
-- investigate context behaviour being shortly not authenticated on refresh even if logged in and getting redirected to home
 - adjust interest link keyword from Github to dependent on link